Special Investigations Unit Investigative Procedures

 Inquiries received from the media will be directed to the TEA Office of Communications.
 Until a final report is issued, an investigation is ongoing and SIU will not release any information regarding the investigation until it is final.

-SIU staff will be trained in the above-listed procedures and will follow these procedures in conducting SAI investigations.
+SIU staff will be trained in the above-listed procedures and will follow these procedures in conducting SIs.

 Any modifications to these procedures or the complaint resolution procedures may be ratified by the Commissioner or the Commissioner’s designee at any time.